nopnop2002/esp-idf-mqtt-dash/gpio-control/README.md

 # Change topic
+broker.emqx.io is Public broker.
+So, many use this broker.
 This example uses /esp32/gpio/# as the topic.
 This topic may also be used by others.
-Once it works, change the topic to a unique topic.
+If you continue to use this broker, you have to change the topic to a unique topic.
 Example:
 - /esp32/gpio/# --> /your_name/gpio/#
 - /esp32/gpio/init --> /your_name/gpio/init